jasonmzx/SENG-Y3-WINTER-2024/comp-networks/ch2.md

 ### Presentation Layer
 - **Functionality**: Ensures that the data is in a usable format and is where data encryption and decryption occurs.
+  - Could be Big or Little Endian data transformed, etc...
 - **Key Aspects**:
   - **Data Translation**: Transforms data from the application layer into an intermediate format.
 It also manages data compression and encryption.
   - **Character Encoding**: Converts data from one encoding to another, e.g., from ASCII to EBCDIC.